 After the deadline, you’ll need to simply make a loan payment back to your loan servicer.
 You can begin to pay your loans back while still in college.
 If you do, you won’t pay any interest on subsidized student loan money (it doesn’t begin to accrue until six months after you graduate), but you will pay any loan fees charged to your account.

 When will I get my financial aid refund?

 If you’re expecting a refund, you aren’t likely to see that money until after the add/drop period for classes — the grace period during which you can change your choices without penalty — ends.
 That can be about three to four weeks into the semester, although some schools may disburse funds earlier.
 According to the Department of Education, schools must pay a credit balance directly to a student or parent no more than 14 days after the first day of class or when the balance occurred after the first day of class.

 Until then, you’ll have to cover your costs out of pocket.

-“Students who are expecting refunds are very anxious for them,” says Norwood.
+“Students who are expecting refunds are very anxious for them,” Norwood said.

-Norwood adds the anxiety may be because many students who see a refund check are lower income — they may see the money because they qualified for more aid.
-They may depend on the funds from the refund to pay for important costs related to their education such as rent for off-campus housing or educational supplies for classes.
+Norwood added that the anxiety may be because many students who see a refund check come from lower-income families — they may see the money because they qualified for more aid.
+They may depend on the funds to pay for important costs related to their education such as rent for off-campus housing or educational supplies for classes.

-“If [students] don’t budget well for the whole year, it’ll be the same thing in January,” says Mayotte.
+“If [students] don’t budget well for the whole year, it’ll be the same thing in January,” Mayotte said.